CRM Reports – 16 Big Hitters For You22 Aug 2022

 The individuals and departments will each have their own working patterns and preferences.
 Obviously from a system perspective you would hope that everyone is living inside their CRM system.
 In particular you want your salespeople to be using and loving the system!
 If that’s not the case it might be something that needs addressing.
 Even here there are different options available, so it up to you to present the data to your team in the best format for them, to help drive efficiency upwards.

 - View in Reports – this is pretty easy.
-Head to the Reports module, select the folder in which your report is housed, and open the Report you want to see.
+You just need to head to the Reports module, select the folder in which your report is housed, and open the Report you want to see.
 From here you can export it to csv, Excel or PDF if need be, or just view the data within the Reports module.

 - Email to You – if you want to review a report at your leisure, you can schedule a report to be sent to you via email at a given date and time.
 For example, as a manager you might want an overview of all completed activities carried out last week.